tartanrunner25/WRF-STILT_tutorial/Guide.md

 For cases were you are converting multiple WRF files, feel free to use the shell script provided within this repository `runarw.sh` and edit it accordingly.

-When running the ARL converter code, you should hopefully see the following lines being printed to your screen:
+When running the ARL converter code, you should hopefully see the following lines being printed to your terminal screen:

 > Using an existing decoding configuration: WRFDATA.CFG<br>
 > Using an existing encoding configuration: ARLDATA.CFG<br>